 Due to their ability of handling gas contents, EDUR multiphase pumps also play a significant role in methanation for the storage of hydrogen.
 In this process, the hydrogen obtained is transferred into systems containing appropriate bacterial strains.
 By adding hydrogen, carbon dioxide (CO2) and nutrients, the gases are converted to methane (CH4).
 Afterwards, the synthetically produced methane can be completely fed into the natural gas grid.
 This is available throughout Europe and has enough capacity to store the energy source.

 Further applications for the use of green hydrogen can be found e.g. in the steel industry.
 In this case, hydrogen is used for the direct reduction of iron ore.
 The amount of coal and coke required for iron ore reduction in the blast furnace can be replaced by green hydrogen.
 As a result, up to 95% of CO2 emissions can be reduced in the long term.
 The hydrogen is produced on site via electrolysis.
 EDUR pumps are also used in the production of artificial fuels such as aviation gasoline.

 There is no standard pump solution with EDUR.
 Every single pump is individually selected, planned and subsequently manufactured according to the application and requirements.
 EDUR thus offers planners, designers and operators of modern energy storage systems unique pump solutions, optimally designed for their needs.

 Well-known manufacturers of electrolysers already rely on EDUR-pump technology.
 The pumps from Northern Germany, for example, are already being used successfully in some serial production plants.
 The electrolyzers are partially pressureless, but the trend is towards higher system pressures to reduce the post-compression of the gas.
+Others still prefer the normal pressure range around PN 10.
 In whatever direction the technology will develop in the future: EDUR offers the right pump solution for both process requirements.